Questo post è disponibile anche in: Italiano

 During my teenage years, I began very passionately about Japanese culture too, and while I was falling in love with Japanese aesthetic and art, literature and traditions, I found out that tea was a key factor in Zen philosophy and the dō (道:どう), the path to Illumination.
 I was in love.
 With tea again, and with this profound, shadowed, kind, gentle, aesthetic culture.
 When I was enrolled in my University’s Philosophy course, I decided to “impose” to my Professor the theme of my final thesis: Time in Japanese Aesthetic, a research on Japanese aesthetic concepts and arts.
 A part of my work was dedicated to Sadō or Chadō 茶道, also known as Cha No Yu 茶 の 湯, the Japanese Tea Ceremony.

 Five years ago I decided to turn my tea passion into a career and I started to collaborate with Chà Tea Atelier, an amazing Tea Shop and Tea Room in Milan, definitely my favorite tea place in town.
 Then I decided to dedicate myself to Tea Education, in two directions: attending a professional TEA SOMMELIER® Certification Program (in the Italian version offered by Protea Academy) and teaching Tea Culture in collaboration with Chà Tea Atelier.
-Now I am a Tea Specialist, a Tea Educator, and a soon-to-be Tea Sommelier.
+Now I am a Tea Specialist, a Tea Educator, and a Tea Sommelier.

 I began to be very involved in studying tea ceremonies when I first discovered Sadō, the Japanese art of tea and self-discovery, the tea way to reach for Illumination.